 Commissioner for equal opportunities

 The commissioner for equal opportunities advises on discrimination as well as harassment and violence.
-As an elected representative, he provides independent advice.
+As an elected representative, she provides independent advice.
 The counselling is oriented towards your concrete needs - to defend yourself against discrimination and to enforce your rights.
 You can present your problems in a confidential discussion to get a realistic picture of the further possible steps.
 The decision as to whether and how you want to defend yourself is, of course, entirely yours.
 You decide how to proceed.
 Referral to other specialised counselling centres is also possible.
 The counselling is free of charge.

 RAA Leipzig e.V.